abitwitch/thecacklingcrow/README.md

     4. email: {associated email} (enter your existing email address)
 4. Login and go to Settings > Permlinks
     1. Set to "Plain" and save
+5. Go to Settings > Discussion
+   1. Uncheck the option that says “Allow people to post comments on new articles" (see [Limitations](#limitations))

 ## Add URL configuration to the Raspberry Pi Server
 1. SSH into the Raspberry Pi (see step 1 of the section [Install Wordpress on the Raspberry Pi](#install-wordpress-on-the-raspberry-pi) for more details)